 Irritable Bowel Syndrome (IBS) is a very nagging problem faced by many individuals.
 The global prevalence of IBS is estimated to be 15%, and it is the most common functional gastrointestinal disease.
 Statistics show around 10-20% of the Western country’s population and around 30% of the Indian Population is struggling with the IBS issue.
 Common Symptoms for IBS are Lower abdominal pain, Diarrhea, Constipation, bloating & gas, Indigestion, and sometimes two or more of these symptoms.
-It disturbs regular day to day activity.
+It disturbs regular day-to-day activity.
 Though IBS is not a life-threatening disease, if it is neglected it can cause depression, anxiety. weight loss, anemia, vomiting, and rectal bleeding.
 Medications can only get some temporary relief from the symptoms but Diet in Irritable Bowel Syndrome ( IBS) plays a crucial role in its management and treatment.
 Let us see in detail how to make an Indian Diet Plan for IBS.

 What is the best diet for IBS?

 Well, there is no specific Best Diet for IBS.
 A diet can help one but may harm the other IBS patient.
 So, Curing IBS with diet is a long process.
 Find out what triggers and what relives the IBS symptoms.
-Once, this is Sorted you can easily make the best diet plan for you.
+Once, this is Sorted you can easily make the best diet plan for yourself.
 Certain foods can help in IBS, but everyone is different.
 It is better to consult the physician and get medically tested to understand the foods which trigger the IBS symptoms.
 After shortlisting the foods which trigger the symptoms, you can plan the diet accordingly.

 Most commonly these 5 diets are available to reduce uncomfortable symptoms associated with IBS.